Food & Feeding Retriever Training Articles Cinnstar Accomplishments Breeder Ethics

 We also work out any behavioral issues be it in the field or home, and encourage clients to tell us about their specific problems or concerns they might have with their retriever.

 Our Junior Hunter Program We estimate that it will take about 6 months training to acquire a JH for a Minority breed/conformation-bred retriever.
-Field bred Labs may accomplish this in a shorter peroid of time.
-We try to schedule your retrievers stay with us to corespond with the hunt test season.
+Hunt Test bred Labs may accomplish this in a shorter period of time.
+We had one black Lab that passed 3 JH tests with only 4 months of training, and was ready for Senior in 6.
+A Chesapeake Bay Retriever we trained took just a couple of weeks longer.
+We try to schedule your retrievers stay with us to correspond with the hunt test season.
 Retrievers on a JH program will be collar conditioned and forced fetched, obedience required for fieldwork (see Young Retriever Program above for details).
 Some shore breaking, reasonably, but not fully steady.
 They will be able to run reasonably complex back-to-back single marks on land and water as required of a JH level retriever.

-Advanced Training at Cinnstar With further training we can successfully compete with your retriever in all levels of hunt tests and field trials.
+Advanced Training at Cinnstar With further training we can successfully compete with your retriever in all levels of hunt tests both AKC and HRC.
 We are experts in training retrievers to handle.
-After all handling is just an obedience exercise and Laura has been training obedience since 1966.
+After all handling is just an obedience exercise and Laura has been training obedience dogs since 1966.
 Ian, Laura's first Field Trail Retriever and the only Toller to earn Open All Age points in Canada (before AKC recognition) was known for his cold water blinds.
 Ian took a second in Open All Age at 28 months breeder, owner, trained and handled.
+His son, Flash received a first in OAA at a large picnic trial and had many other placements.
 At Cinnstar we feel we have the experience and knowledge to train ANY breed of retriever to the highest level of retriever competition.

 When to Start